ramin/gh-metrics/README.md

     --config CONFIG_PATH: Path to the YAML configuration file. (optional) --start-date START_DATE: The start date for the analysis in the "YYYY-MM-DD" format. (optional, default is 2 weeks ago from the current date)
-    --end-date END_DATE: The end date for the analysis in the "YYYY-MM-DD" format. (optional, default is the current date)
+    --end-date END_DATE: The end date for the analysis in the "YYYY-MM-DD" format. (optional, default is the current date) --absolute (presence): generate statistics for entire history of repository
 ```

 ## Example: